COVID-19 Guidance for Special Events (Indoor and Outdoor)

 Minimum Guidance Requirements

 The province has set restrictions and public gathering limits for higher risk settings and activities where people assemble.
-These limits apply to indoor and outdoor events and include staying at least two metres away from people who are outside your household or social circles.
+These limits apply to indoor and outdoor events and include staying at least two metres away from people who are outside your household.

 Indoor and outdoor events or gatherings cannot be combined in order to increase the applicable limit on the number of people at the event or gathering.
 Refer to Ontario Regulation 364/20 for more detailed information and exceptions.

 Consider pre-event / gathering communications to attendees to share information on protocols and expected behaviours.
 Reinforce the message that people must not attend if they're ill.